toponteam/TopOn-OpenApi/doc/英文/report_api_en.md

 | adsource.adsource_id      | String | N        | ad source ID, returned when group_by adsource                            |
 | adsource.adsource_name    | String | N        | ad source name, returned when group_by adsource                       |

+> Skills<br/>
+> 1. get multiple app data: you can pass multiple app_id, and group by app.<br/>
+> 2. get multi-day data: startdate and enddate can be passed into a period of time, and group by date_time. since the data will not be  updated very frequently, and the historical data will not be updated, it is recommended to update the data for the last 2 days every day.<br/>
+> 3. data summary: group by the data to the smallest dimension, and then calculate the sum after you get the result.<br/>

 ### 4.5 Sample

 ```